-The exhibition aims to explore the effects of the changing functions of our intimate domestic spaces – where we increasingly carry out more work, social and leisure activities-, showing a range of multi-media works that draw its focus on the bedroom, a space that is often the main environment for these activities.
+The exhibition aims to explore the effects of the changing functions of our intimate domestic spaces – where we increasingly carry out more work, social and leisure activities, showing a range of multi-media works that draw its focus on the bedroom, a space that is often the main environment for these activities.

-“For increasingly more people, the bedroom is becoming the main and sometimes sole space for all exchanges in everyday life – the place where they carry out all their working, affective, social and leisure activities.
-It represents very accurately the collapse of the intimate space and the downfall of the division of productive and resting times.
-We wanted to explore the effects that this repurposing of the domestic environment is having on our perception of time and sense of self.
-This is a context in which it becomes increasingly difficult to separate the different areas of life and what they symbolize, as they all merge into one.
+For increasingly more people, the bedroom is becoming the main and sometimes sole space for all exchanges in everyday life – the place where they carry out all their working, affective, social and leisure activities.
+It accurately represents the collapse of the intimate space and the downfall of the division of productive and resting times.
+We wanted to explore the effects of this repurposing of the domestic environment on our perception of time and sense of self.
+This is a context in which it becomes increasingly difficult to separate the different areas of life and what they symbolise as they all merge into one.

 Of course, the pandemic has sharpened our perception of these realities and deepened their effects, but these are structural tendencies that were at play before covid, and we realized in conversations with friends and collaborators how alarmingly common burnout was.
-It was important for us to address how the places that used to be sheltered, even inner shelters, are currently being transformed and the impact this is having on mental health.
+It was important for us to address how the places that used to be sheltered, even inner shelters, are currently being transformed and how this impacts mental health.

-For this show, we wanted to feature artists who were in an early stage in their career, both because the grasp that they would have on the issues that we were exploring would be closer to reality and because we wanted them to push their practice further and make the most of the visibility that working with an institution like Somerset House may bring to their outstanding work.”
+For this show, we wanted to feature artists who were in an early stage in their career, both because the grasp that they would have on the issues that we were exploring would be closer to reality and because we wanted them to push their practice further and make the most of the visibility that working with an institution like Somerset House may bring to their outstanding work.

-Tyreis Holder‘s For Ti and Foolishness follows feet explore the assault on our domestic and sacred spaces as well as self-rituals with her powerful textile carpet works that distort the perception of the room. 雅 YA’s pieces (in collaboration with airbrush artist Casandra Burrell), are sculptural re-interpretations of previous photography works, depicting eerie domestic atmospheres where the body often appears like a scattered set of independent parts that merge and interact with their surroundings.
+Tyreis Holder‘s For Ti and Foolishness follows feet explore the assault on our domestic and sacred spaces as well as self-rituals with her powerful textile carpet works that distort the perception of the room. 雅 YA’s pieces (in collaboration with airbrush artist Casandra Burrell) are sculptural re-interpretations of previous photography works, depicting eerie domestic atmospheres where the body often appears like a scattered set of independent parts that merge and interact with their surroundings.